 You can keep all those photos on some SD cards, and documents on a bunch of flash drives, but ultimately, that all gets messy and confusing, especially when you’re in a rush and need to grab the right slideshow for the family reunion.

 If you’ve ever found yourself on the run, looking for some photos, some files, or even some videos, you might want to consider cloud storage.

 What Exactly Is Cloud Storage?

 Cloud storage is a service model through which digital data is stored, backed up remotely, and managed, and is made available to the users who use the network to access the data.
 Generally, that network, unless you’re a big corporation, is going to be the internet.
-Which means you can access your data from any internet capable device, anywhere in the world, as long as you can log into your account.
+This means you can access your data from any internet-capable device, anywhere in the world, as long as you can log into your account.

 There are three primary types of cloud-based storage models:

 Public cloud storage services have a multi-tenant storage system that’s most suitable for unstructured data.
 These are typically the most often used by individuals wishing to back up their personal data.

 There are a ton of companies in this sector, including Amazon Simple Storage Service, Google Cloud Storage Nearline, Amazon Glacier for Cold Storage, Microsoft Azure, and the company we’re looking at today: Cloudberry Lab.

 Private cloud storage options are on-premises storage services that have a dedicated environment protected by a specific organization’s own firewalls.
 These private clouds are appropriate for larger corporations and companies that need to maintain stronger control over their data.